emekauser/forum/README.md

 # README

-This is a Simple forum API built with Rails with  TDD
+This is a Simple forum API built with Ruby on Rails with  TDD